hamdinawfel/crud-api/README.md

-# auth-api
+# CRUD-api
-Authentication Api boilerplate with Node.js, Express.js, Mongodb  and JWT
+CRUD Api boilerplate with Node.js, Express.js, Mongodb  and JWT

 This project uses the following technologies: